 i.
-This week we began Unit 2 in earnest and, as such, I’ve left a small gap after the end of Unit 1 which means that this post is quite large and encompasses two week’s worth of information.
-Unit 2 is defined by the Assessment Brief as ‘the resolution and presentation of your work according to your Project Proposal’ and, although we’ve been told to keep experimenting and not to start making for a show, we are being encouraged to begin testing the presentation of work and consider where it might be going.
+This week we began Unit 2 in earnest.
+Unit 2 is defined by the Assessment Brief as ‘the resolution and presentation of your work according to your Project Proposal’ and, although we’ve been told to keep experimenting and not to start making for a show, we are now being encouraged to begin testing the presentation of work and consider where it might be going.
 At this stage I can’t see my path changing radically (I will make work about the pub for the duration of the MA) but, through making, reading and discourse hope to go deeper with my research in order to create an exciting and resolved body of work.

 ii.
 In my tutorial and subsequent feedback, Paul Coldwell told me that my drawings are ‘complete’ and to be careful not to simply copy them.
-Although I understand his point, the artists I admire (Bonnard, Auerbach, Kossoff etc.) are able to use their quick drawings as an intermediate stage to larger, more impressive works.
-Tom Hammick often transforms tiny, notational sketchbook drawings into bold, concise prints.
+Although I agree to some extent, the artists I admire (Bonnard, Auerbach, Kossoff etc.) are able to use their quick drawings as an intermediate stage to larger, more impressive works.
+Tom Hammick often transforms tiny, notational sketchbook drawings into bold, striking prints.
 I believe I have the ability to do something more with my drawings than merely increase the scale of them.

 iii.
 I’ve spent a lot of time at Bainbridge Print Studios and the Camberwell workshops transcribing my observational sketches into etchings.
 After my initial excitement, etching with aluminium at Bainbridge turned out to be quite frustrating: it’s not as clean as zinc and a lot of foul biting occurred (although I was rushing somewhat).
 At Camberwell, I slowed down and simplified the imagery, etching bold lines and shapes to denote body language and suggest narrative.
 Inspired by Tom Hammick’s etchings I also incorporated chine-collé.
 There’s still a lot of improvements to make but I’m having fun and can see myself making several prints in this manner.